 5. Reach out.
 Pain can be isolating.
 So push back.
 You might join a support group, book a few sessions with a counselor to help manage your emotions, or open up with your friends and family about what you’re going through.

-6. If you take medicines for your back pain, ask your doctor what you can expect from them, including their side effects and how long it’s OK to take them.
+6. Check on your meds.
+If you take medicines for your back pain, ask your doctor what you can expect from them, including their side effects and how long it’s OK to take them.

 7. Cut back on drinking if your back pain makes it hard to get shut-eye.
 Alcohol may help you fall asleep, but it will also make it harder to stay asleep all night.

 8. Do you smoke?
-Work to kick the habit -- ask your doctor for advice and support on this.
-Smoking may be linked to degenerative disc disease, a leading cause of low back pain.
+Work to kick the habit.
+Ask your doctor for advice and support on this.
+Smoking may be linked to degenerative disk disease, a leading cause of low back pain.